-BSI is a private company incorporated by Royal Charter, first awarded (to the British Engineering Standards Association) in 1929, and amended several times subsequently.
+BSI is a private company incorporated by the British Royal Charter, first awarded (to the British Engineering Standards Association) in 1929.

-The Royal Charter is supplemented by the Bye-laws which detail some aspects of how BSI has to be run.
+The BSI Royal Charter is supplemented by our bye-laws which detail some aspects of how BSI must be run.
 They cover matters such as membership, the conduct of General Meetings and the composition of the Board.